Missing man’s body found in container at Philadelphia home

 But it’s not yet known what caused his death or how he ended up in the container.

-The man did not live in the home where he was found but was a frequent visitor at the residence.
+Derer did not live in the home where he was found but was a frequent visitor.

-Authorities have not said what led them to the home, citing the ongoing investigation.
+Authorities reportedly saw some things at the residence that made them suspicious, so they obtained a search warrant and soon found the body.

+Police told WPVI they were questioning a 25-year-old man in connection to the death, but further details were not disclosed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.